 And of course, there’s also a holiday for those who happen to be single for the season.
 April 14th is South Korea’s variation of Single Awareness Day called Black Day, and it’s dedicated to the singles who didn’t receive gifts during the previous two love holidays.
 People typically celebrate by gathering other single loved ones and collectively eating black-colored food, specifically black bean noodles.
 Who needs a love interest when you have the company of your closest friends anyway?

 Finland & Estonia

 In these two countries, Valentine’s Day is actually a day celebrating friendship on top of romance.
-The Finnish and Estonians gift their closest friends and lovers cards, roses, chocolates, and even candles.
+The Finnish and Estonians gift their closest friends and lovers cards, send roses for Valentine’s Day, give them chocolates, and even candles.
 In Estonia, people believe that the holiday should also be spent paying their respect to St. Valentine.
 Singles in Estonia can still participate in love-filled traditions by taking a ride on the Love Bus; there they can meet new companions or even a potential life partner!